Finding Biclique Partitions of Co-Chordal Graphs

 \section{Final remarks}

 If a graph $G = (V, E)$ is a co-chordal graph, the biclique partition number of $G$ is less than the number of maximal cliques of its complement $G^c$.
-Additionally, we provided two heuristics, one based on clique trees and one based on lexicographic breadth-first search, to find an explicit construction of a biclique partition with a size of $\mc(G^c)-1$.
-We also showed that the computational time of heuristic based on the lexicographic breadth-first search is $O[|V|(|V|+|E^c|)]$.
+Additionally, we provided two heuristics, one based on clique trees and one based on finding moplexes, to find an explicit construction of a biclique partition with a size of $\mc(G^c)-1$.
+We also showed that the computational time of the moplex heuristic is $O[|V|(|V|+|E^c|)]$.